-The sooner your little one starts treatment for infantile spasms or West syndrome, the better, because this condition can affect how his mind and body develop.
+The sooner your little one starts treatment for infantile spasms or West syndrome, the better, because this condition can affect how their mind and body develop.
 In some cases, the seizures and spasms will stop on their own, but most children will need treatment.

 Treating West syndrome is a team effort.
 You and your child’s doctor may have to work with specialists like neurologists (doctors who treat the nervous system) and surgeons, if your baby needs an operation.